Yes-Theory-Fam/yestheory.family/README.md

 ### Discord

 Discord is used as the authentication provider.
-This comes from several reasons:
+This is for several reasons:

 1. The main developer is admin of the [Discord community](https://discord.gg/yestheory)
 2. The main developer also maintains YesBot which allows tight integration of the two systems